Monty Hall problem: Simple solutions

 A player who stays with the initial choice wins in only one out of three of these equally likely possibilities, while a player who switches wins in two out of three.

 An intuitive explanation is that, if the contestant initially picks a goat (2 of 3 doors), the contestant will win the car by switching because the other goat can no longer be picked – the host had to reveal its location – whereas if the contestant initially picks the car (1 of 3 doors), the contestant will not win the car by switching.
 Using the switching strategy, winning or losing thus only depends on whether the contestant has initially chosen a goat (2/3 probability) or the car (1/3 probability).
 The fact that the host subsequently reveals a goat in one of the unchosen doors changes nothing about the initial probability.

 A different selection process, where the player chooses at random after any door has been opened, yields a different probability.

 Most people conclude that switching does not matter, because there would be a 50% chance of finding the car behind either of the two unopened doors.
 This would be true if the host selected a door to open at random, but this is not the case.
 The host-opened door depends on the player's initial choice, so the assumption of independence does not hold.
 Before the host opens a door, there is a 1/3 probability that the car is behind each door.
-If the car is behind door 1, the host can open either door 2 or door 3, so the probability that the car is behind door 1 and the host opens door 3 is 1/3 × 1/2 = 1/6.
-If the car is behind door 2 - with the player having picked door 1 - the host must open door 3, such the probability that the car is behind door 2 and the host opens door 3 is 1/3 × 1 = 1/3.
-These are the only cases where the host opens door 3, so if the player has picked door 1 and the host opens door 3, the car is twice as likely to be behind door 2 as door 1.
+If the car is behind door 1, the host can open either door 2 or door 3, so the probability that the car is behind door 1 and the host opens door 3 is $\textstyle \frac{1}{3} \times \frac{1}{2} = \frac{1}{6}.$ If the car is behind door 2 - with the player having picked door 1 - the host must open door 3, such the probability that the car is behind door 2 and the host opens door 3 is $\textstyle \frac{1}{3} \times 1 = \frac{1}{3}.$ These are the only cases where the host opens door 3, so if the player has picked door 1 and the host opens door 3, the car is twice as likely to be behind door 2 as door 1.
 The key is that if the car is behind door 2 the host must open door 3, but if the car is behind door 1 the host can open either door.